Addicted To The "Dating Chase"?

 Benefits of online therapy

-If you don’t have easy access to mental health services near you, online therapy can greatly simplify the process of getting help.
+If you don’t have easy mental health services near you, online therapy can greatly simplify the process of getting help.
 You can locate and chat with a licensed therapist without having to deal with waiting rooms, referrals, or commutes.

-Effectiveness of online therapy
+Effectiveness of online therapy for those addicted to the dating chase

 Evidence from clinical studies indicates that this approach can be an effective way to deliver therapy.
 A 2017 research review concluded that internet-based mental health care could effectively treat a wide variety of psychological difficulties.
 Working with a provider online may be a powerful and convenient way to break out of unhelpful relationship patterns.